rvdbogerd/hangman/README.md

 ## DB Migrations ##

-* run database migrations
+run database migrations
 ```
 $ php app/console doctrine:database:create
 $ php app/console doctrine:migrations:migrate
 ```

 ## Start testing ##
-* Now you can start testing the API by pointing your testing tool (e.g. Postman) to hangman.local.dev/games
+Now you can start testing the API by pointing your testing tool (e.g. Postman) to hangman.local.dev/games

-Create new game:
+### Create new game: ###
-URI: hangman.local.dev/games
+* URI: hangman.local.dev/games
-Method: POST
+* Method: POST
-Response content: game data in json format
+* Response content: game data in json format
-Response headers: Location header contains the new resource location.
+* Response headers: Location header contains the new resource location.

-Start guessing characters on existing game:
+### Start guessing characters on existing game: ###
-URI: hangman.local.dev/games/{id}
+* URI: hangman.local.dev/games/{id}
-Method: PUT
+* Method: PUT
-Parameters: 'character' => single alpha character Request Headers: should contain Content-Type header, can be one of `application/json` or `application/x-www-form-urlencoded` Response content: game data in json format
+* Parameters: 'character' => single alpha character
+* Request Headers: should contain Content-Type header, can be one of `application/json` or `application/x-www-form-urlencoded`
+* Response content: game data in json format

+## TODO ##

+Although I tried my best with delivering clean, well-tested code, within the amount of time available, there's still some stuff I would like to improve:

+* Add a Listener which converts all exceptions to valid json output, it's quite annoying if you hit the same character twice and you get this blob of html with error output from the debugger.
+Would be nice to just have something like an error property in the json response object.
+If I had more time, I'd add it!

 # ASSIGNMENT AS PROVIDED #